tamerjhalloh/ecommerce-example/README.md

 * Orders actions.
 * Customers' orders actions.

 ## How to run the project

+* Change DB connection string which can be located in `ECommerce.Example/API/appsettings.json` => ConnectıonStrings section

- Run API project and you can see swagger API UI to test API.
+* Run API project and you can see swagger API UI to test API.